Wonderful Indonesia was on my wishlist for many reasons.

 The traffic is as chaotic as ours.
 Traffic rules are flexible just like here.

 All prices are negotiable.
 In the popular markets like Sukawati in Bali, people would quote a price and then immediately ask you to bargain.
 Most of us Indians managed to buy stuff for 25-30% of the prices quoted initially.
 Indonesians like us, enjoy the game of haggling.
-It is a war of skills when it comes to bargaining in Indonesia – reminded me of Janpath in Delhi.
+It is a war of skills when it comes to bargaining here – reminded me of Janpath in Delhi.
 However, this is restricted only to traditional markets.
 Shopping malls and high-end markets usually operate at fixed prices with a very little margin for bargaining.

 Indonesian currency is also called Rupiah, not very different from ours.
 At the time of writing, our 1 Rs can get you about 200 Rupiah.
-Visiting Indonesia is your chance to live like a millionaire.
+Visiting this country is your chance to live like a millionaire.
 To give you a feel of costs, a cup of tea or coffee on the roadside costs about IDR 5000.

 They have horse-drawn tongas though just a tourist attraction now.
 Then they have cycle rickshaws but slightly different from ours – the driver sits at the back.